jonna-t1/Sentiment_analysis_AMAZON_reviews/README.md

 The final project relied on drawing together concepts from machine learning, natural language processing and applying them to a software product.
 The results and outcomes of the experiment and were a highly accurate, precise machine learning classifier that enables simple and interpretable visualisations of results in a user-friendly display validated through client feedback, heuristic evaluations and user questionnaires.
 Future investigation would include real time feedback on sentiment this would cascade change to the training architecture.
 Deep Neural Network investigations for model improvement would also be considered.

-## Requirements
+## Requirements (Windows)

+* Git bash (preferred) / Cygwin / MSYS/MinGW / WSL Ubuntu.
-python3 -m pip install --upgrade pip
+* `python3 -m pip install --upgrade pip`

-Recommended: python3 -m venv /path/to/new/virtual/environment, source env/bin/active
+* `python3 -m venv /path/to/new/virtual/environment`
+* `source env/bin/active`

-pip install -r requirements.txt --upgrade
+* `pip install -r requirements.txt --upgrade`

 === UBUNTU / DEBIAN ===</br>
 sudo apt-get install python3-tk

 ## Data

-Data can be downloaded from https://nijianmo.github.io/amazon/index.html
+* Data can be downloaded from https://nijianmo.github.io/amazon/index.html
+* Scroll down to "Small" subsets for experimentation.
+I chose Electronics	5-core (6,739,590 reviews)
+* cd Sentiment_analysis_AMAZON_reviews
+* Create directory DATA/

-### Data pre-processing
+### Data pre-processing steps (Windows/Unix)

-Run the `pp.sh` script
+* Install Git bash/Cygwin/MSYS/MinGW/WSL Ubuntu
+* From top level run `./pp.sh` bash script.
+To generate more manageable files for ML processing.

 ### Postgres Database setup